Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can pay your utility bill in a variety of ways.
 Click here to see all the ways you can pay your bill or visit our "Pay Your Bill" page for more information.

 For current rates and fees, visit our Billing Structures page.

-Visit our Connect or Disconnect Service page for more information.
+Visit our Customer Service Center page for more information.

-A $17.50 fee will be added to the first bill at your new address.
+A $50 fee will be added to the first bill at your new address.
 It could take up to 45 days to receive your first bill.
 Be sure to pay any bill received for your old address.

 WIC, the Supplemental Food Program for Women, Infants, and Children, is an important resource in improving the health and nutrition of women, infants, and children during pregnancy and early childhood.
 Some of the services WIC offers include: